Danyl101/LSTM-BERT-predictor-with-web-scraper/Documentation/Journal.md

 Iteartion 3 [LOADER]

-Build an advanced get function which creats a link with the site and receives logs from there , thus allowing more advanced debugging
+Build an advanced get function which creats a link with the site and receives logs from there , thus allowing more advanced debugging,

 ___________________________
 ___________________________